rtCamp/nginx-helper/readme.txt

 **Q. I am using X plugin.
 Will it work on Nginx?**

 Most likely yes.
-A wordpress plugin, if not using explictly any Apache-only mod, should work on Nginx.
+A wordpress plugin, if not using explicitly any Apache-only mod, should work on Nginx.
 Some plugin may need some extra work.

 = Still need help! =

-Post your problem in [our free support forum](http://rtcamp.com/support/forum/wordpress-nginx/) or wordpress.org forum here.
-We answer questions everywhere.
-Including Nginx official forum, serverfault, stackoverflow, etc.
+Please post your problem in [our free support forum](http://community.rtcamp.com/c/wordpress-nginx).
-Its just that we are hyperactive on our own forum!

 == Screenshots ==
 1. Nginx plugin settings
 2. Remaining settings

 == Changelog ==

+= 1.8.6 =
+* Removed wercker.yml from plugin zip/svn.
+* Updated readme

 = 1.8.5 =
 * Added WP_CLI support - by [Udit Desai](https://profiles.wordpress.org/desaiuditd/)